Life As a Metal and Plastic Patternmaker

 - Delcam PowerMILL

-How do I Become a Metal & Plastic Patternmaker?
+What work experience do I need to become a Metal & Plastic Patternmaker?

 Those thinking about becoming a Metal and Plastic Patternmaker might also be interested in the following careers:

-Those who work as a Metal and Plastic Patternmaker sometimes switch careers to one of these choices:
+Career changers with experience as a Metal and Plastic Patternmaker sometimes find work in one of the following fields:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain